thermalGrace/sensors_to_HA/readme.md

-This directory contains code and notes for debugging, testing and integrating various sensors for perceived thermal comfort in Home Asssistant.
+This directory contains code and notes for debugging, testing and integrating various sensors for perceived thermal comfort with Streamlit DAshboard.

 ## MQTT Monitor